starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

         export STARKNET_NETWORK=alpha

-    * for this section, you need to have the contract code.
+    * for this section, you need to have the contract code

 .. test::